AlvisNgo/genlms/README.md

 ```

 Now, you'll be able to login to the system with your SIT and Glasgow account.
 For testing purposes, the SIT is a student account.
 The Glasgow is the LMS admin account.
+## Add course to your student account
+Upon logging in, you'll notice that you're not in any course.
+To add course to your student account, please refer to [Add course to student](#add-course-to-student)
 # Running
 ```
 python manage.py runserver